kameshsampath/minikube-helpers/registry/README.md

 ## Configure registry aliases

-To be able to push and pull images from internal registry we need to make the registry entry in minikube node's **hosts** file and make them resolvable via **coredns**.
+To be able to push and pull images from internal registry we need to make the registry entry in minikube node's **hosts** file and make them resolvable via **CoreDNS**

 ### Add entries to host file

-All the registry aliases are configured using the configmap `registry-aliases-config.yaml`, we need to create the configmap in `kube-system` namespace:
+All the registry aliases are configured using the ConfigMap `registry-aliases-config.yaml`, we need to create the ConfigMap in `kube-system` namespace:

 ```
 git clone https://github.com/kameshsampath/minikube-helpers